Skip Header

 3. Invest regularly

-There are a couple of reasons why investing regularly is a good idea.
+There are a couple of reasons why investing regularly could be a good idea.

 It can take the emotion out of your decisions - investing can play havoc with your emotions and that’s largely down to something called loss aversion (which basically means that we fear losses more than we appreciate gains).